 Chloride load is seasonally dynamic.
-The highest chloride load occurs from March through June.
+The highest chloride loads occur from April through June then gradually decline with the lowest monthly loads in January and February.
 Chloride loads calculated with Flux32 were compiled as monthly averages for 2001-2019, Figure 9 uses a line to indicate maximum and minimum values for each month.
 The bottom of each box represents the first quartile, the top represents the third quartile, and the line in the middle of the box represents the median monthly chloride load.